yscheng33/LTR-Wiener/README.md

-# R Function for Longitudinal First-hitting Time Threshold Regression for Survival Data: with Applications to Wiener Processes
+# R Functions for Longitudinal First-hitting Time Threshold Regression for Survival Data: with Applications to Wiener Processes

 This repository contains the R functions used for the paper "Longitudinal First-hitting Time Threshold Regression for Survival Data: with Applications to Wiener Processes" submitted to Stats.